k2bd/typen/README.md

 give_int("a")  # ReturnTypeError
 ```

+## Trait Type Hints

-[Trait](https://github.com/enthought/traits) types can also be used to define complex patterns in arguments
+[Trait](https://github.com/enthought/traits) types can also be used to define complex patterns in type hints

 ```python
 from traits.api import Either, Enum, Instance, Int, Str, Tuple